![]() |

 Meet our Pastor Recent Sermons |

-Our History Our Beliefs DON'T CLICK THIS SPOT!! |
+Our History Our Beliefs |

 Spring Valley Mennonite Church, of rural Canton, was founded in 1873 when Bishop Daniel Brundage organized a